 This is the most expensive one on our list and lives up to expectations.

 It’s a full-face, breathable, stretchy balaclava with mesh panels over the ears and an open nose panel for easy breathing.
-The synthetic material feels premium, lightweight and wicks moisture away from the skin quickly
+The synthetic material feels premium and lightweight and quickly wicks moisture away from the skin.

-Most of the gear on our list is pre-formed to some extent to support an ergonomic fit.
+Most of the gear on our list is pre-formed to support an ergonomic fit.
 On trying on the Alpinestars Winter balaclava for the first time, this is very apparent.

 It sits comfortably over the nose, chin and back of the neck – all likely points for rubbing/chafing in badly-fitting gear.
-The fit is tight at first (though not uncomfortably so) and will stretch to the user’s face over time.
+The fit is initially tight (though not uncomfortable) and will stretch to the user’s face over time.